lalsachin/post-pectra-monitor/README.md

 ### Voluntary Exit Monitor
 - Tracks voluntary exit requests in real-time
 - Monitors exit epochs and withdrawable epochs for each validator
+- Gets validator state from head state endpoint for accurate data
 - Updates every 12 seconds (one slot)
 - Stores data in PostgreSQL database